garyukong/AGM-DeliveryNetworkOptimization/README.md

 ## Results

 The analysis indicates promising avenues for network optimization, including potential locations for new pickup points for improved efficiency.
-We estimate potential to be able to have 53.7% of the Bay Area addressable population within 5 miles of a pickup location with 9 pickup locations.
+By strategically placing 9 additional pickup locations based on our analysis, we can potentially extend AGM's service coverage to encompass 53.7% of the Bay Area's population within a 5-mile radius, up from 8.3% in its current situation.
+This expansion represents a substantial increase in AGM's market penetration and accessibility, positioning AGM to better meet the demands of its target customer base.

 ## Usage